 The A3C algorithm was added and retrained for comparison to obtain different results of the algorithm for the simulation of vascular interventional procedures in the built training environment.
-The virtual environment for training is represented in Fig. 4, and using the catheter to access the aortic arch and perform over-arch manipulation, we derived the subsequent results.
+The virtual environment for training is represented in Fig. 3.
+And using the catheter to access the aortic arch and perform over-arch manipulation, we derived the subsequent result as shown in Fig. 4.